 Macworld’s Buying Advice

 It’s a safe bet that PowerPoint 2004 wouldn’t be nearly as good as it is if Apple hadn’t released Keynote when it did.
 PowerPoint still lags behind in producing tantalizing eye candy, but not by much — for some speakers, PowerPoint 2004’s Presenter Tools and its more comprehensive animation options will more than compensate for the difference.
 If you’re already a PowerPoint user, I highly recommend the 2004 upgrade.

-The Presenter Tools feature lets you control your slide show from your Mac.
+Full Control The Presenter Tools feature lets you control your slide show from your Mac.

 by Tom Negrino